RhetTbull/autofile/README.md

  • ==: template field equals value
  • !=: template field does not equal value

-Multiple values may be separated by '|' (the pipe symbol).  value is itself a
+Multiple values may be separated by '|' (the pipe symbol) when used with
-template statement so you can use one or more template fields in value which
+contains, matches, startswith, and endswith.  value is itself a template
-will be resolved before the comparison occurs.
-When applied to multi-valued
+statement so you can use one or more template fields in value which will be
-fields (ie. lists), the comparison is applied to each value in the list and
+resolved before the comparison occurs.
+When applied to multi-valued fields (ie. lists), the comparison is applied to each value in the list and evaluates to
-evaluates to True if any of the values match.
+True if any of the values match.

 For example: